All resources

 65% of people are visual learners, making data visualization an effective way to communicate information.

 The definition of data visualization is the visual representation of your data.
-With the help of charts, maps, and other graphical elements these tools provide a simple and comprehensible way to clearly see and easily discover insights and patterns in your data.
+With the help of charts, maps, and other graphical elements, these data visualizations provide a simple and comprehensible way to clearly see and easily discover insights and patterns in your data.

 Data visualization is the graphical representation of data using visual elements such as charts, graphs, and maps.